PatrickF1/dotfiles/.github/README.md

 - you use Dropbox to backup settings for your apps (e.g. iTerm)

 ## Installing
 Unlike most other dotfiles repos that use symlinks or `rsync` to manage your dotfiles, we will use git and only git.
-See this very excellent [Atlassian article](https://www.atlassian.com/git/tutorials/dotfiles) for an idea on how this works, though this setup is a bit diffreent.
+See this very excellent [Atlassian article](https://www.atlassian.com/git/tutorials/dotfiles) and [DistroTube tutorial](https://www.youtube.com/watch?v=tBoLDpTWVOM) for a primer, though this setup is a bit different.
 The basic idea is that this repository's directory structure mirrors `$HOME`'s directory structure when all the dotfiles exist in their proper place.
 By setting up this repository in this way, we will be able to set our git working directory to the home directory and checkout dotfiles directly into the directories they should go.
 ```sh
 # clone the repo into the expected place (~/Code/dotfiles)
 cd # start installation steps from home directory